 You can use LinkedIn to drive traffic to your website and spread the word around your blog or video channel.
 In fact, LinkedIn proved itself successful at that with 46% of social traffic to corporate websites coming from LinkedIn.

 Moreover, you can sponsor your content and target the right audience according to your content.

 Besides content marketing, building brand awareness is also another goal you can achieve through using LinkedIn for business.

-Any sort of news or updates about your company, achievements, employee recognition, finished projects can work on building a relationship with your audience and clients.
+Any sort of news or updates about your company, achievements, employee awards recognition, or finished projects can work on building a relationship with your audience and clients.

 On a platform of professionals, your own employees are your best brand ambassadors.
 Empowering your employees empowers your brand and creates a buzz around its name.
 In fact, you can use your employees to create useful content for the company.
 Two birds, one stone.